Top Online Counseling Psychology Degree Programs

-Last check, there were 301 schools that offer Counseling Psychology programs.
-From those schools, 10,832 Counseling Psychology degrees were awarded to students.
-The majority (89.2%) were Master’s degrees.
+Last check, there were 343 schools that offer Counseling Psych programs.
+From those schools, 10,269 Counseling Psych degrees were awarded to students.

 ACCREDITATION FOR ONLINE COUNSELING PSYCHOLOGY PROGRAMS

-Accredited Counseling Psychology programs must meet certain standards and undergo regular review.
-This helps you know you are pursuing a high-quality education.
+An accredited Counseling Psych programs must meet certain standards and undergo regular review.
+This helps you know you are pursuing a high quality education.

-Depending on your career goals, some states may require you to graduate from an APA-accredited program.
-The American Psychological Association (APA) accredits Counseling Psychology programs at the doctoral level.
-They also accredit internship programs (required for doctoral study) and postdoctoral residency programs.
+Depending on your career goals, some states may require you to graduate from an APA accredited program.
+The American Psychological Association (APA) accredits Counseling Psych programs at the PhD level.
+They also accredit internship programs (required for PhD study) and post doctoral residency programs.

-Currently, APA does not accredit undergraduate or Master’s programs.
-But, you can still look for Psychology programs from accredited colleges or universities.
+Currently, APA does not accredit undergrad or grad programs.
+But, you can still look for Psych programs from accredited schools.
 Your school must be accredited if you hope to qualify for federal financial aid.

 Another accrediting organization worth knowing about is CACREP.
 CACREP is the Council for Accreditation of Counseling and Related Educational Programs.
-They accredit Masters and doctoral programs in counseling.
+They accredit Masters and PhD programs in counseling.

-- CACREP ensures the quality of accredited programs
+- They ensure the quality of accredited programs

-- CACREP reviews programs based on professionally approved standards
+- They review programs based on professionally approved standards

-- CACREP graduates could perform better on the National Counselor Examination for Licensure and Certification (NCE)
+- Grads could perform better on the National Counselor Examination for Licensure and Certification (NCE)

 WHAT CAN YOU DO WITH A COUNSELING PSYCHOLOGY DEGREE?

-By the most recent count, there were 2.43 million Psychology graduates in the workforce.
-And, this group showed a one-year growth rate of 4.96%.
-The occupation that employed the most Psychology graduates was Counselor.
+By the most recent count, there were 2.64 million Psych grads in the work force.
+And, this group showed a one year growth rate of 3.83%.
+The occupation that employed the most Psych grads was Counselor.

-Far more females earned Counseling Psychology degrees than males.
-In fact, 82.6% of degree-holders were female.
-The average age of a degree-holder in the workforce was 41.3 years old.
+Far more females earned Counseling Psych degrees than males.
+In fact, 81.5% of degree holders were female.
+The average age of a degree holder in the work force was 41.2 years old.

 |State||Employment||Annual Mean Wage|

-Rehabilitation counselors help people with physical, mental, developmental, or emotional disabilities live independently.
-They work with clients to overcome or manage the personal, social, or psychological effects of disabilities on employment or independent living.
+Rehab counselors help those with physical, mental, or emotional issues to live independently.
+They work with clients to over come or manage the personal, social, or psychological effects of disabilities on employment or living.

 SUBSTANCE ABUSE, BEHAVIORAL DISORDER, AND MENTAL HEALTH COUNSELORS

-Typical Entry-level education: Most substance abuse, behavioral disorder, and mental health counselor positions require at least a bachelor’s degree.
-However, depending on the state and employer, educational requirements can vary from a high school diploma and certification to a master’s degree.
-You can even find Psychology Masters that don’t need a GRE for admission.
+Typical Entry level Education: Bachelor’s degree.
+However, it depends on the state and employer, educational requirements can vary from a high school diploma and certification to a master’s degree.
+You can even find Psych Masters that don’t need a GRE for admission.